Diabetes: The Basics – Being Active

-If you cannot exercise every day, try to exercise every other day.
-It's okay to start slow and work up to at least 30 minutes each day.
+- If you cannot exercise every day, try to exercise at least 150 minutes a week.
+It’s okay to start slow and work up to at least 30 minutes each day.

 - Wear something that says you have diabetes.

-Wear something that says you have diabetes, like a necklace, bracelet or shoe tag.
+- Wear something that says you have diabetes, like a necklace, bracelet or shoe tag.
 You can purchase these items at your local pharmacy or by searching on the internet for ‘medical alert identification’.